drewbelf/blog/content/posts/2024/0710_jerusalem-bibles.md

 |---|---|
 |For this is how God loved the world: he gave his only Son, so that everyone who believes in him may not perish but may have eternal life. |For God loved the world so much that he gave his only-begotten Son, so that everyone who believes in him may not perish but may have eternal life. |

-I have to say, I don't particularly like how either translations the first half of this verse; I prefer the KJV's "For God so loved the world ...", but that may be because it's familiar (like the Lord's Prayer above)
+I have to say, I don't particularly like how either version translates the first half of this verse; I prefer the KJV's "For God so loved the world ...", but that may be because it's familiar (like the Lord's Prayer above)

 ## Philippians 2:5--11